 Rappaport (2002) is essentially a Minimalist version of Babby's (1987) account (see also Franks 1994).
-A strong point of Rappaport's account is that it derives the hierarchy of timing of application of different types of Case, largely stipulated in Babby's system, from the Minimalist architectural considerations.
-In particular, the 'quantificational' Case is valued on the noun prior to assigning a clause-level Case to the NumP itself, simply because, on Minimalist assumptions, by the time 'quantificational' Case is assigned, the higher context does not exist yet (e.g. if the NumP is an object of the Accusative-assigning verb, that verb has not been Merged yet).
-In other words, the subhierarchy of Genitive of quantification and clause-level configurational Cases follows automatically from the cyclic nature of Merge operating bottom up (see this work for details).
-The priority of application of lexical/oblique Case over configurational Case is similarly encoded in the presence vs. absence of the valued Case feature in the way outlined above.
-At the same time, additional stipulations are still required in Rappaport's account in order to rule out unwanted combinations of numerals with valued (or unvalued) Case features and different structural Case positions.
-For instance, the mechanism of 'veering off' the configurational Case (nominative, accusative) in NumPs is left at the level of descriptive analogy with Genitive of Negation, without providing specific details that lead to testable predictions in this area.
-In addition, postulation of the separate 'quantificational' Case only seems to serve a specific purpose of the numeral not being assigned Genitive itself, along with its NP complement.
-In Section 5.7 below we discuss an alternative way of ordering the applications of different kinds of Case in numeral-based QPs.
+A strong point of Rappaport's account is that it derives the hierarchy of timing of application of different types of case, largely stipulated in Babby's system, from the minimalist architectural considerations.
+In particular, the "quantificational" case is valued on the noun prior to assigning a clause-level case to the NumP itself, simply because, on minimalist assumptions, by the time "quantificational" case is assigned, the higher context does not exist yet (e.g. if the NumP is an object of the Accusative-assigning verb, that verb has not been Merged yet).
+In other words, the sub-hierarchy of genitive of quantification and clause-level configurational cases follows automatically from the cyclic nature of Merge operating bottom up (see this work for details).
+The priority of application of lexical/oblique case over configurational case is similarly encoded in the presence vs. absence of the valued case feature in the way outlined above.
+At the same time, additional stipulations are still required in Rappaport's account in order to rule out unwanted combinations of numerals with valued (or unvalued) case features and different structural case positions.
+For instance, the mechanism of "veering off" the configurational case (nominative, accusative) in NumPs is left at the level of descriptive analogy with Genitive of Negation, without providing specific details that lead to testable predictions in this area.
+In addition, postulation of the separate "quantificational" case only seems to serve a specific purpose of the numeral not being assigned genitive itself, along with its NP complement.
+In Section 5.5. we discuss a more promising way of ordering the applications of different kinds of Case in numeral-based QPs.

-2.5 The 'hybrid' accounts (Q3)
+2.5.
+The "hybrid" accounts (Q3)

-Some researchers attribute the switch from the heterogeneous to the homogeneous patterns to some hybrid, or dual categorical status to the numerals themselves.
-For instance, Franks (1995), argues that numerals are QPs (or Qs) in the Genitive-assigning environments and adjectivals in oblique Case environments.
-Similarly, Bailyn (2012)

-assumes that the numeral may be generated either in Q or in Spec-Q. The idea is that in the homogeneous, but not in the heterogeneous pattern, the numeral generated in Q naturally 'absorbs' the Genitive-assigning property of Q. Among other things, this solution seems to predict that in oblique Cases the numeral cannot be phrasal, whereas in direct Cases (nominative, accusative) it can.
-This may potentially be problematic because of grammaticality of expressions like the following:
+Some researchers attribute the switch from the heterogeneous to the homogeneous patterns to some "hybrid", or dual categorical status to the numerals themselves.
+For instance, Franks (1995), argues that numerals are QPs (or Qs) in the Genitive assigning environments and adjectivals in oblique case environments.
+Similarly, Bailyn (2012) assumes that the numeral may be generated either in Q, or Spec-Q. The idea is that in the homogeneous, but not in the heterogeneous pattern, the numeral generated in Q naturally "absorbs" the Genitive-assigning property of Q. Among other things, this solution seems to predict that in oblique cases the numeral cannot be phrasal, whereas in direct cases (nominative, accusative) it can.
+This may potentially be problematic because of grammaticality of cases like the following:

-(6) vladetj dvumja s polovinoj gektarami (lesa)own two-INS with half-INS hectar-INS forest-GEN'to own two and a half hectars (of forest)'
+(6) vladetj dvumja s polovinoj gektarami (lesa)own two-inst. with half-inst. hectar-inst. forest-gen"To own two and a half hectars (of forest)"